fohristiwhirl/js_inheritance_patterns/README.md

 All these examples use *Object.assign()* for on-the-fly modifications at the time of object creation.
 IE was late to pick up *Object.assign()*, but there is a polyfill for it.

 The first two ways are, in my opinion, probably the best (least confusing) ways to do it.
-The first doesn't use prototypes at all, at the cost of some inefficiency in memory usage.
-The second uses prototypes in a direct, non-magical way.
+The first doesn't use prototypes at all, and is easy to understand, at the cost of some inefficiency in memory usage.
+The second uses prototypes in a simple, non-magical way.

 __Direct object modification__